Council on American–Islamic Relations

-The Council on American–Islamic Relations (CAIR) is a Muslim civil rights and advocacy group.
+The Council on American–Islamic Relations (CAIR) is an American Muslim civil rights and advocacy group.
 It is headquartered on Capitol Hill in Washington, D.C., with regional offices nationwide.
-Through civil rights actions, media relations, civic engagement, and education, CAIR works to promote social, legal and political activism among Muslims in America.
+Through civil rights actions, media relations, civic engagement, and education, CAIR works to promote social, legal and political activism among Muslims in the United States.

+The United Arab Emirates, Texas, and Florida have designated CAIR as a terrorist organization.

 History

 Early years (1994–2001)

 CAIR was founded in June 1994.
 CAIR's first office was located in Washington, D.C., as is its present-day headquarters on Capitol Hill.
 Its founding was partly in response to the film True Lies, which Arab and Muslim groups condemned for its stereotyping of Arab and Muslim villains.
 The offices opened a month before the film's release.
-CAIR's first advocacy campaign was in response to an offensive greeting card that used the term "shia" to refer to human excrement.
+CAIR's first advocacy campaign was in response to an offensive greeting card that used the term "Shi'ite" to refer to human excrement.
 CAIR led a national campaign and used activists to pressure the greeting card company, which eventually withdrew the card from the market.

 In 1995, CAIR handled its first case of hijab discrimination, in which a Muslim employee was denied the right to wear the hijab; this type of complaint became one of the most common received by CAIR's civil rights department.

 CAIR continued its advocacy work in the aftermath of the April 19, 1995 Oklahoma City bombing of the Murrah Federal Building.
 Following the attack, Muslim-Americans were subjected to an upsurge in harassment and discrimination, including a rise in hate crimes nationally; 222 hate crimes against Muslims nationwide were reported in the days immediately following the bombing.
 The bombing gave CAIR national stature for their efforts to educate the public about Islam and religious bias in America; their report was featured on the front page of The New York Times on August 28, 1995, and was subsequently mentioned on ABC World News Tonight.